jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

     }
 }
 ```
-The above handler-code shows some typical pattern: We create the new store's state by analyzing first the "old" state
+The above handler-code shows a typical pattern: the new store's state is created by analyzing the "old" state first
-with some information from the action and then decide whether the old state could remain or there must be some update
+with information from the action, and then deciding to change the state or keep the old state.
-also using some information from the action.

-Let's "simulate" some UI, that uses this handler:
+Here's a UI that uses this handler:

 ```kotlin
 val storedPersons = object : RootStore<List<Person>>(emptyList()) {